-This chapter describes the overlay process for upgrading to JasperReports Server 7.9.0 and contains the following sections:
+This chapter describes how to upgrade to JasperReports Server 5.6.1 using the overlay upgrade package.
+This chapter contains the following sections:

 |•||Introduction to the Overlay Upgrade|